-Compared to the rest of the Fairfield market, the Downtown Stamford Historic District region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Fairfield market, the Downtown Stamford Historic District submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 17 listings have been made available, which means spaces most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 6% of the available space in the Downtown Stamford Historic District are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 25 listings have come on the market, which means office spaces might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 4% of the available space in the Downtown Stamford Historic District are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most properties in this market are close to 6 floors.
-Most buildings in this region were built in 1967 and are Class B.
+The standard measurement for office space in this area is around 1,250 sqft.
+Most properties in this region are approximately 6 floors.
+Most buildings in this market were built in 1967 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Wholesale trade is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Downtown Stamford Historic District folk.
 Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.